-Let's say your name is Mondly, you are traveling to Costa Rica and meet someone on the street.
-To introduce yourself you can say "Me llamo Mondly" which means "My name is Mondly" in Spanish.
+Let's say your name is Mondly; you are traveling to Costa Rica and meeting someone on the street.
+To introduce yourself, you can say "Me llamo Mondly" which means "My name is Mondly" in Spanish.
 Listen to how a person from Spain would pronounce this phrase:

 Listen to how a person from Spain would pronounce this phrase:

-Now that you have introduced yourself, a Spanish speaker would respond "Encantado de conocerte" which means "I'm pleased to meet you" in Spanish.
+Now that you have introduced yourself, a Spanish speaker would usually respond with "Encantado de conocerte" which means "I'm pleased to meet you" in Spanish.
 Here's how to properly pronounce this phrase in Spanish: